KMIR Cares: Acqua California Bistro

-It's certainly one of the most popular new restaurants in the desert and as you enter, you are expecting a great meal. fun ambiance, and energy.
-What you might not have expected, is a mini art galley.
+It's certainly one of the most popular new restaurants in the desert and as you enter you are expecting a great meal, fun ambiance, and energy.
+What you might not have expected is a mini art gallery.

 Meet Poppa!
 This talented artist has been painting as a hobby for decades.
-A lot of decades in fact, because he is now 105 1/2 years old and his proud daughter tells us - he's actually more active and prolific than ever!
+A lot of decades in fact because he is now 105 1/2 years old!
+And as his proud daughter tells us, he's actually more active and prolific than ever!

 KMIR.com